Skip to content

 Beta

 The application is currently in beta status.
 That means it’s in active development; things are improved and new features are added frequently.
-Besides the suite of automated tests, we manually test things extensively ourselves … but unfortunately bugs sometimes sneak past.
-The goal is absolutely that everything works correctly, of course, but there’s no guarantee.
+Besides the suite of automated tests, we manually test things extensively ourselves.
+Unfortunately, bugs sometimes sneak past.
 Let us know if you have any bug reports or suggestions — we appreciate it!

 Data encryption